sicedia/data_achitecture_infrastructure/README.md

 The pipeline processes data in the following sequence:

-1.  **Airbyte**: Ingests data from a MariaDB source and lands it in an S3/Iceberg table (Bronze layer).
+1.  **Airbyte**: Ingests data from a MariaDB source and lands it in an S3/Iceberg open table format (Bronze layer).
 2.  **Trino + Nessie**: Provides the query engine and data cataloging capabilities.
 3.  **dbt**: Executes SQL transformations to clean, standardize, and aggregate the data.
     -   **Silver Layer**: Cleans and standardizes the raw data (`stg_proforma`).